The manufacture and supply of certain single-use plastic products is prohibited

 EXEMPTIONS

-There are a number of exceptions to the prohibitions.
+There are several exceptions to the prohibitions.

 For straws and cotton buds, these exceptions allow for situations where the items may be required due to disability or accessibility issues.